Umuzi-org/tech-department/README.md

 pip install -r requirements.txt
 ```

-Run `python3.7 lint.py` to make sure all your markdown frontmatter is ok.
+Run `python lint.py` to make sure all your markdown frontmatter is ok.